Pylons/pylonsrtd/community/codestyle.rst

 Documentation Styling
 ---------------------

-Every project needs to have documentation built with `sphinx
+Every project needs to have documentation built with `Sphinx
-<http://sphinx.pocoo.org/>`_ using the `pylons sphinx theme
+<http://sphinx.pocoo.org/>`_ using the `Pylons Sphinx Theme
 <http://github.com/Pylons/pylons_sphinx_theme>`_ for consistency.

 To build documentation using the Pylons theme, add the following boilerplate